schulle4u/yellow-extensions-schulle4u/profile/README.md

 ## How to install an extension

-[Download extension](https://github.com/schulle4u/yellow-extensions-schulle4u/raw/main/downloads/profile.zip) and copy ZIP file into your `system/extensions` folder.
+[Download ZIP file](https://github.com/schulle4u/yellow-extensions-schulle4u/raw/main/downloads/profile.zip) and copy it into your `system/extensions` folder.
 [Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to create author profiles